aws-samples/aws-elastic-volumes/README.md

 # aws-elastic-volumes
 Sample code to help with Elastic Block Store automation with Elastic Volumes feature

+##Installation
+refer to the [SETUP.md](Docs/SETUP.md) document in the Docs/ folder for thesetup instructions

 ## Lambda Function
 ### tag_instance.py